Improving the experience of people facing floods, with personalized alerts and real-time data.

 Early Design Explorations

-After observing the user's journey to understand their desires, behavior patterns, and how they experience the problem in their context, this stage involved creating some sketches to explore interface alternatives and discover features that could meet their needs.
+After observing the user journey to understand their desires, behavior patterns, and how they experience the problem in their context, this stage involved creating some sketches to explore interface alternatives and discover features that could meet their needs.

 Detailed Wireframe Development